J-1 Visa School Nurse Jobs

 Distinguish Trainee from Specialist before applying

-If you've graduated within the past year and want structured clinical training, the J-1 Trainee category fits.
+If you've graduated within the past year and want structured clinical training, the J-1 visa Trainee category fits.
 For experienced school nurses seeking specialized public health or community health exchanges, the Specialist category applies.
 Applying under the wrong category delays your DS-2019 issuance.

 Target school districts with documented international training programs